Dental education research

 The demand for dental care is unceasing.
 Within an ageing population, people are retaining their teeth to an older age and requiring more complex dental treatment and maintenance at their dental practices.
 Dental teams need to cope with a diverse population with ever-changing disease patterns.

 Our research focuses on the development and evaluation of innovative education for the dental team.
-We develop new operative and learning tools for dentistry – such as the use of Virtual Reality (VR) in dental training – and collaborate with industrial partners, such as Kerr Dental, to test different dental materials and techniques.
+We develop new operative and learning tools for dentistry – such as the use of Teledentistry in dental education – and collaborate with industrial partners, such as Kerr Dental, to test different dental materials and techniques.

 We aim to develop health care professionals who can meet the changing demands of the population, and the outcomes of our research could improve the training of the dental care workforce pre and post-qualification.
 Our work researching interprofessional and outreach activities have also led to improved knowledge, practices and access to dental care for hard-to-reach communities, such as the homeless.